philwonski/TW5-Platform.sh-Dashboard/README.md

 1. It's really just a single YAML file that's unique, but there is some prework.
     1. I used p.sh's node template and ran `npm install tiddlywiki` in the top level of the repo to make sure I had proper node modules and package.json.
-    2. Importantly, for the custom dashboard display, you need copy over the Wiki files.
+    2. Importantly, for the custom dashboard display, you need to copy over the Wiki files.
 Navigate on your machine to yourproject`/node_modules/tiddlwiki/editions/server`, replacing the contents of that folder with the entire contents of this repo's `server` folder.
     3. After that, I just edited the `.platform.app.yaml` file.
 More on that in a sec under YAML Details.
 2. I also had a folder for a wordpress deploy...
 Since my developer account only supports 1 deployed app, I could not test many apps at once.
 So the only app in the dashboard will be the dashboard app itself :nerd_face: